GeorgeWilliamStrong/agent-pipelines/experiments/document-parsing/output/hybrid/markdown/[maths-and-diagrams] ey-gen-ai-report.md

 ## The agenda for enterprises

-### Reimagining digital AI-first
+### Reimagining digital-AI first
 Enable new business models, customer journeys, products, and services.

-The imminent digital transformation is not merely a matter of implementing new chatbots or allowing the marketing team to experiment with the latest trendy tools.
-To adopt an AI-first approach, a complete reimagination of the digital transformation strategy is needed to harness the potential of AI in conjunction with digital, cloud, and automation capabilities.

-This will facilitate the emergence of novel business models, enable widespread personalization, accelerate product and service innovation.
-It will also facilitate incorporation of Gen AI agents (co-pilots and auto-pilots) to facilitate intelligent automation and decision-making across processes and personas.

 ### Rebuilding the Tech Stack

-Rebuild the tech stack–apps, data, infrastructure.
+Rebuild the tech stack—apps, data, infrastructure.

 ### Equipping the AI workforce
 Empower employees with the skills for the coming change.

 ### Shielding with Responsible AI

-Put in place new governance–AI policies, data privacy, responsible approaches.
+Put in place new governance—AI policies, data privacy, responsible approaches.

 Unlike several other emerging technologies, Gen AI is now readily accessible on demand (through Application Programming Interfaces (APIs)) making the setting up of the technological foundation a relatively straightforward task.
 Of paramount importance is the development of a clear AI strategy.

-Given the intense scrutiny from the market and board, in-depth planning and successful initiation of the AI-first journey is crucial.
-This involves evangelizing AI with business leaders to create a shared understanding and adopting design thinking to finalize a use case roadmap.
-It is critical to prioritize these use cases based on potential value, complexity, and associated risks.
-Gen AI champions among business leaders play a key role.
-Organizations can take a dual approach during initial Gen AI pilots.
-One is a Bottom-Up approach that empowers Gen AI champions for grassroots innovation.
+The imminent digital transformation is not merely a matter of implementing new chatbots or allowing the marketing team to experiment with the latest trendy tools.
+To adopt an AI-first approach, a complete reimagination of the digital transformation strategy is needed to harness the potential of AI in conjunction with digital, cloud, and automation capabilities.

+This will facilitate the emergence of novel business models, enable widespread personalization, accelerate product and service innovation.
+It will also facilitate incorporation of Gen AI agents (co-pilots and auto-pilots) to facilitate intelligent automation and decision-making across processes and personas.

 ## Elements of Enterprise AI Strategy